rundeck/guitars-demo/README.md

 collaborate around how to restart the web tier, manage software promotions, run status health checks and a nightly batch job.

-This is a single-machine vagrant configuration that installs and configures a rundeck instance and an Apache httpd instance.
+This is a multi-machine vagrant configuration that installs and configures a rundeck instance and an Apache httpd instance.

 The httpd instance is used as a simple web-based file repository from which scripts and job options are shared to Rundeck.

-To run this example, you will bring up a VM using vagrant, log in to Rundeck and perform certain jobs.
+To run this example, you will bring up VMs using vagrant, log in to Rundeck and perform certain jobs.

 ## Vagrant configuration